Sentenced with Huber Law

 Sentenced with an OWI Charge

-- YOU MUST have your alcohol assessment scheduled & paid for before reporting into jail or you will not have Huber privileges.
+- Sentenced with an OWI charge- YOU PERSONALLY MUST provide proof of payment & scheduled date for your alcohol assessment before reporting into jail or you will not have Huber privileges.
 THIS IS A STATE LAW!
+(If sentenced on OWI post booking date, options may be available to schedule and pay fees to qualify for EMP)

 - Wisconsin Act 100, took effect on July 1, 2010, requires Judges to order an Ignition Interlock Device (IID) for